Tova O'Brien: Career

-O'Brien was a reporter in the parliamentary press gallery in Wellington before joining MediaWorks New Zealand in 2007.
+O'Brien's first journalism role after graduating was at Radio Active in Wellington before joining MediaWorks New Zealand in 2007, firstly on the assignments desk, before moving into reporting for the breakfast and late-night news programmes.

-In 2016 she was assigned the role of European correspondent for Newshub (MediaWorks' news division).
-In 2018 she returned to Wellington and became Newshub's political editor, succeeding Patrick Gower.
+In 2016 she was assigned the role of European correspondent for Newshub, the news division of MediaWorks.
+In 2018, she returned to Wellington and became Newshub's political editor, succeeding Patrick Gower.
 Her style of journalism, according to Gower, is "edgy", and she attracts a lot of criticism due to her high profile.

 In October 2020, O'Brien's interview with Jami-Lee Ross, co-leader of the Advance New Zealand party, garnered 7 million views.
 She was internationally praised by journalists for preventing Ross from mentioning conspiracy theories about the COVID-19 pandemic during the interview.

-In November 2021, Mediaworks, O’Brien’s former workplace, rehired her to host the breakfast radio show on new talk station Today FM, which launched on 21 March 2022.
-She left Discovery and her Political Editor position at Newshub prior to starting with MediaWorks.
+In November 2021, Mediaworks, O’Brien’s former employer, rehired her to host the breakfast radio show on new talk station Today FM.

+She left Discovery and her role at Newshub in January 2022, prior to the launch of Today FM, which launched on 21 March 2022.

+O'Brien had appealed against a restraint of trade clause in her Discovery contract, which prevented her from joining Mediaworks for three months.
+But the Employment Relations Authority rejected her case and ordered O'Brien to pay $2,000 for breaching her employment agreement.

+On 30 March 2023, Today FM ceased broadcasting, shortly after O'Brien interrupted the mid-morning Duncan Garner Today show to announce the station's closure, with O'Brien quipping "They have fucked us."

+O'Brien and Garner, who had addressed the station's future during the 'Tova' breakfast show, continued to criticise station owners Mediaworks until the show was abruptly taken off air and replaced by automated music.
+The station's closure was confirmed later that day.

+On 19 July 2023, it was announced that O'Brien would be joining New Zealand news publishing firm Stuff Digital as its chief political correspondent.

+On 12 August 2023, after an article written by O'Brien about the National Party's election strategy was published, National Party MP Chris Penk made an online comment "Sorry but your poor ratings crashed an entire radio station."
+Christopher Luxon said the comment was "insensitive and inappropriate" because many people lost their jobs when Today FM closed.
+Penk apologised for the comment.

 Recognition

 In 2019, O'Brien won the award for Political Journalist of the Year at the Voyager Media Awards.
 The citation read:

+At the 2021 New Zealand Television Awards O'Brien was awarded Best Presenter: News and Current Affairs for Newshub Nation.